21 SaaS Marketing Metrics You Must Track in 2022

 7. Customer Acquisition Cost (CAC)

 Customer acquisition cost (CAC) or marketing spend per customer is the amount of money you spend to acquire a single customer.
-This includes any type of expense you have including employee salaries and overhead.
+This includes any expense you have for gaining new customers, including employee salaries, overhead and all marketing costs.

 8. CLV/CAC Ratio